 Transmitting money, regardless of the amount, is much faster with blockchain technology incorporated into banking apps and can be done in a matter of minutes.
 Blockchain-based transactions are instantaneous; thus, the receiver will not have to wait days or weeks for their money.

 Furthermore, applications that support blockchain in fintech may dramatically cut transaction costs by enabling direct, P2P transactions that eliminate any middleman, therefore eliminating any needless charges and fees.
 For instance, in blockchain, remittance fees are 2-3% of the whole amount, compared to 5-20% withheld by other third parties.
 Blockchain technologies for onboarding, regulatory compliance, and fraud prevention may save banks a lot of money.

 Users may choose how they want to identify themselves and with whom they want to reveal their identity thanks to fintech and blockchain.
-End-users will never have to worry about who the person on the other end of the transaction is, if blockchain fintech businesses ensure that the registration procedure is safe and secure.
-Customers may utilize blockchain in fintech to create a digital fingerprint, which, like a genuine fingerprint, can be used as a unique identity.
+End-users will never have to worry about who the person on the other end of the transaction is if blockchain fintech businesses ensure that the registration procedure is safe and secure.
+Customers may utilise blockchain in fintech to create a digital fingerprint, which, as a genuine fingerprint, can be used as a unique identity.
 It may be kept on a distributed ledger and accessed by any bank in the network.
 You can find out more about how to make your fintech business secure here.